soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

 **************************************************************************************************************************************
 ## Analysis 5 : Geographical relation
 ### Probelm statement
-Using the `Basemap` module, I would like to see whether geography plays a role in the teams' performance.
+Using the `Basemap` module, I would like to see whether geography plays a role in teams' performance.
+I Performance can be evaluated as the average ranking, the average number if wins/losses/draws, the number of away wins, and the average number of goals in each match.

 ### Results

 ![geo2](https://cloud.githubusercontent.com/assets/12864506/21074050/a8ae3042-bebc-11e6-908b-18e1d409dcd5.png)

 **************************************************************************************************************************************